isalin/TBbard/README.md

 * **Min FPS** is the minimum fps value that you're experiencing at the current in-game location.
 FFXIV's UI input is limited by your FPS and a delay is needed in-between clicks. **Note:** *If you "uncap" your fps to a value higher than your monitor supports, you can still use the higher value.*

-* **Start delay** is the delay (in milliseconds) between pressing Play and the application beginning playback.
+* **Start delay** is the delay (in seconds) between pressing Play and the application beginning playback.
 This is to make sure you have time to tab back into FFXIV and move the mouse to the appropriate spot.

 * **Octave Target** FFXIV's perform system is limited to three octaves, whereas midi can have up to ~10 octaves.
-TBbard will attempt to convert the notes to sound reasonable, but for some songs you might want to adjust the target octaves (most of the time you'll probably want to leave this on the default).
+TBbard will attempt to convert the notes to sound reasonable, but for some songs you might want to adjust the target octaves.
+The percentage indicates the portion of the song that's accurately playable in that octave.

+* **Use full keyboard layout** means that TBbard will try to use the layout specified in the screenshot (check out the "Full keyboard layout" section below, or click the [?] in the application for more info).
+This greatly reduces latency and is highly recommended, since it doesn't have to keep pressing and holding ctrl/shift which will delay everything by an extra frame.

+* **Hold long notes** if selected, it'll hold every note prefixed with "h" or "hold" until another note is to be played or it gets a "release" command.
+If unchecked it'll just ignore the hold part, and play as it has previously with rapid taps for each note.
+This is recommended to be on for a more accurate playback.

 * **Loop** will cause the playback to loop indefinitely until it's manually stopped.
 There's a 1 second delay in-between every loop to let the playback buffer catch back up for fast paced songs.

+* **True timings** means that TBbard will __*not*__ ignore the initial wait time for an instrument (ex if the drums start 30 seconds into the song, then with this on, TBbard will wait 30 seconds before it starts playing).
+This is mainly useful when attempting to sync up multiple player's intruments for compositions, and is otherwise recommended to be off.

 * **Instrument** refers to the selected MIDI instrument to play.

 * **Open** lets you manually browse for a file.

-* **Use full keyboard layout** means that TBbard will try to use the layout specified in the screenshot (check out the "Full keyboard layout" section below, or click the [?] in the application for more info).
-Greatly reduces latency, since it doesn't have to keep pressing and holding ctrl/shift.

-* **Hold long notes** if selected, it'll hold every note prefixed with "h" or "hold" until another note is to be played or it gets a "release" command.
-If unchecked it'll just ignore the hold part, and play as it has previously with rapid taps for each note.

 ## Full keyboard layout
 If you want to use the full keyboard layout, make sure your keys are bound like this: